On this page you'll find a general overview of M-Switch. On other pages you'll find information on:

 M-Switch provides optimized support for constrained networks, including HF Radio, faster Radio including VHF/UHF and Satcom.
 This includes operation over point to point and multicast networks and support of EMCON (Emission Control) where nodes are in radio silence.

-M-Switch provides a range of built in message format conversion capabilities, including S/MIME and Security Label handling.
+M-Switch provides a range of built in message format conversion capabilities, including S/MIME and Security Label handling and address mapping and redirects.
 It also enables customer provided message checking and conversion using the CCCP (Content Conversion and Checking Protocol).

 File Transfer by Email

 M-Switch provides easy support for transfer of files over email to one or more destinations.
 This works by applications simply copying files to and from directories.
 This can be useful to support file transfer over "email only" boundaries and file transfer over constrained networks.